gzrjzcx/project_templete/README.md

 ```sh
 make submitcheck
 ```
-**Please do not forget to change the name of your project directory.**
+**Please do not forget to change the name of your project directory. :wink:**